 - Sprains and strainsFor more information please visit:

 Why does the Receptionist ask me for ‘some idea of the problem’?

 The Doctors have implemented a monthly ‘topic of focus’ which aims to raise awareness of current important national and local health campaigns but also to provide a ‘spotlight’ on certain areas/projects the Practice is directly involved in.

-The focus for April 2015 is the appointments system and why the Doctors have trained the staff to ask patients for ‘some idea of the problem’ when making an appointment booking.
+The current focus is the appointments system and why the Doctors have trained the staff to ask patients for ‘some idea of the problem’ when making an appointment booking.